 Tasty Variations to Try:

-- Extra crunch: Roll the balls in finely chopped nuts instead of graham crumbs for a different coating.
+- Snowy finish: Roll the balls in shredded coconut instead of crumbs for a white, snowy look that feels festive.

 Serving Suggestions: